 To strengthen the Bank's short-term liquidity position and as a defense against potential onset of liquidity stress, it maintains adequate stock of unencumbered HQLAs that consists of cash or assets that can be freely converted into cash at little or no loss of value in private markets.

-The Bank's LCR as of December 31, 2019 is analyzed below.
+The Bank's LCR is analyzed below.